-- 1. Horse gets loose - 2.
-Extreme disobedience
+- 1. Horse gets loose

+- 2. Extreme disobedience

+- 3. Off course

 TRI - Trail In Hand

 TRI101 - Purpose

 This trail class is an in-hand test of horse control and the handler's ability to guide the horse through a series of obstacles.
 The course must be safe for horse and handler.
 The obstacles may be progressively harder for each age group.